Dennis Jastrzembski

-Dennis Jastrzembski (born 20 February 2000) is a professional footballer who plays as a winger for Ekstraklasa club Śląsk Wrocław.
+Dennis Jastrzembski (born 20 February 2000) is a professional footballer who plays as a winger for Austrian club Sturm Graz II.
 Born in Germany, he has represented both Germany and Poland at youth level.

 Club career

 Hertha

 Jastrzembski made his professional debut for Hertha BSC on 20 August 2018, appearing in the first round of the 2018–19 DFB-Pokal against 3.
 Liga side Eintracht Braunschweig.
 He was substituted on in the 75th minute for Salomon Kalou, and assisted the winning goal by Vedad Ibišević in the 83rd minute, with the match finishing as a 2–1 away win for Hertha.

 Loans

 On 31 January 2020, SC Paderborn 07 announced the signing of Jastrzembski on a loan deal lasting until 2021.

-On 27 January 2021, Jastrzembski moved to German club SV Waldhof Mannheim on a loan deal until the end of the season.
+On 27 January 2021, he moved to German club SV Waldhof Mannheim on a loan deal until the end of the season.

 Śląsk Wrocław

 On 25 January 2022, Jastrzembski moved to the country he most recently represented, Poland, signing a three-and-a-half-year deal with Ekstraklasa side Śląsk Wrocław.